Lutron Smart Home App

 Lutron Shade sales stalled because customers weren't seeing the value.

-To address this, the Business plans to expand our shade automation from Tilted Shades and Residential Sites to Roller Shades and Commercial Sites.
+To address this, the Business plans to expand our shade automation from Residential Sites and Tilted Shade to Commercial Sites and Roller Shades.

 2023